teresa-wolfiivp/notes/README.md

 # 2023-11-23
 - "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
 This means using clear and descriptive variable names, commenting your code effectively, breaking down complex problems into smaller, more manageable functions, and optimizing your algorithms to minimize runtime and memory usage.
 Remember, code is read far more often than it is written, so always strive to make your code easy for others (and your future self) to understand and work with."

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will ensure you have enough time to complete each task and avoid last-minute panic.
+It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
+ -- 250 words